 - Future Food Is Artificial: No one who has tasted real food wants to go back to totalcakes.

-- Groin Attack: The initial response to Rape Is Love.
+- Groin Attack: The initial response Lilac has to Chip raping her.

 - Master Computer: UNICOMP is this trope all over.

 - The Mole: Shepherds like Dover are sent out to the islands by the Programmers to join groups coming to attack UNICOMP.

 - Most Common Superpower: All of the "sick" members tend to have a physical trait that sets them apart from the rest of the Family: Chip has a green eye, Snowflake has white skin, King is noticeably taller than average, etc. Lilac's unusual trait is...her large breasts.
 Guess who Chip falls in love with.

 - Newspeak: Aside from making "fight" and "hate" into horrible cusswords, everyone is referred to as a "member" of the Family, not as a "person".
 Males are "brothers" and females are "sisters" within the family.
 People who act selfishly, violently, or try to exercise any sort of freedom are called "sick" and given treatments to "cure" them of these tendencies and desires.
 When rumors are whispered of secret island societies outside of UNICOMP's control, the inhabitants thereof are called "incurables" or "untreatables".

 - No Nudity Taboo: The Family has no shame about nudity, possibly because they're raised to view one another as completely equal and interchangeable, partially because they're genetically engineered to looked identical save for genital differences.
 Members walk the hallways naked, use the toilet in front of one another without embarrassment, and the book opens on a playground full of hundreds of naked children.
 Chip and Lilac are praised by their Majorca landlord for not walking around naked like some other former Members.

 - One-Steve Limit: Subverted.
 There are only eight names for everyone on the planet.